All Episodes

 It will be there.

-It will be it will be there like that plant in a little shop of horrors.
+It will be there like that plant in Little Shop of Horrors.

-You know, the Obama will go away, and maybe President Joe Biden will be defeated by President uh Rubio, and uh and so the Republicans will take over, but they know uh that uh that when President Biden runs again four years later, that that dark, throbbing monster in the basement will be there even bigger than ever, and there's for them to use.
+But they know that when President Biden runs again four years later, that that dark, throbbing monster in the basement will be there even bigger than ever, and there's for them to use.

-It's the same with uh you know, the again it's the same with the uh the immigration thing, which is all smoke and mirrors type stuff.
+It's the same with, you know, again, it's the same with the immigration thing, which is all smoke and mirrors type stuff.

-You don't need uh there's no point to building a border fence anymore.
+You don't need, there's no point to building a border fence anymore.

 There's no point to enforcement mechanisms.

-Illegal immigration isn't gonna matter once this bill's in place, because legal immigration alone will increase the population of the country by with chain immigration, you know, which means that once you get your green card, then uh the rest of your family back in Venezuela or Colombia or wherever follow.
+Illegal immigration isn't going to matter once this bill's in place because legal immigration alone will increase the population of the country by with chain immigration, you know, which means that once you get your green card, then the rest of your family back in Venezuela or Colombia or wherever follow.

-Uh illegal i uh illegal immigration alone will be increased by about fifty-five million by this bill.
+Illegal immigration alone will be increased by about 55 million by this bill.

 So there's no point building a war.

-There's fifty-five million people from Latin America who'll be able to come and live here uh and vote here, and uh as we discussed in the first hour of the show, they won't even have to pay their back taxes because uh Chuck Schumer is worried that too many of them will be fearful of coming out of the back shadow of of the of the shadows if they have to pay their back taxes.
+And as we discussed in the first hour of the show, they won't even have to pay their back taxes because Chuck Schumer is worried that too many of them will be fearful of coming out of the back shadow of the shadows if they have to pay their back taxes.

 I meant to say I'm an undocumented immigrant.